Skip to content

 Creating a new roclet

 Creating a new roclet is usually a two part process.
-First, you define new tags that your roclet will work with.
-Second, you define a roclet that tells roxygen how to process an entire package.
+First, you define new tags that your roclet will work with, unless your roclet only needs information from existing tags, or only needs the path to the package source1.
+Second, you define a roclet that tells roxygenize() what to compute and produce based on this information.

 Custom tags

-As above, we first define a parse method:
+As above, we first define a parse method.
+This time we use custom format based on a regular expression:

 roxy_tag_parse.roxy_tag_memo <- function(x) {